MaikMichel/dockAPEX/README.md

 - APEX Office Print
 - Traefic

 Each component can also be omitted.
 This means that for a local development environment, you simply install the DB with APEX and ORDS and you're done.
+Furthermore, you can import / run a new version of a component only by removing the respective container and replacing it with the new version.

 ## Preparation